 - Renewal or Extension of Contracts-The Executive Director (or designee) is authorized to renew or extend existing contracts for a term not to exceed three years.
-Contract renewals or extensions that would cause expenditures to exceed the budget line must come before the Board for prior approval.
-The Executive Director will notify the Board prior to renewal or extension of any contract. - 2.
+Contract renewals or extensions that would cause expenditures to exceed the budget line must come before the Board for prior approval. - 2.
 New Contracts-Entirely new contracts for products or services requiring a new budget line, or in excess of the current budget line, or in an amount \$25,000 or over must come before the Board for prior approval. - Items Not Budgeted-Items not approved by the Board as part of the annual budget must be approved by the Executive Director if under \$10,000 or by the full Board if \$10,000 or over. - Competitive Pricing-Whenever possible, the Library will seek multiple proposals for large purchases. - For items \$10,000 or more but less than \$25,000, the Library will seek three competitive proposals received in writing from potential vendors.
 If three proposals cannot be obtained, a listing of all vendors contacted for proposal requests will be maintained, noting price quotes from responsive vendors. - 2.
 For items less than \$10,000, the Library may proceed without competitive proposals but will consult with more than one source whenever possible. - 3.
 Government Pricing-Where a reputable vendor is able to provide established government pricing, competitive proposals are not necessary.

-(Adopted 9-15-10; Last Revised 11-17-20, Effective 12-1-20)
+(Adopted 9-15-10; Last Revised 1-17-23, Effective 2-1-23)